 I am a PhD Candidate in Economics and Public Policy at the University of Michigan, and a Graduate Fellow in the Demography Training Program at the Population Studies Center (PSC).
-My research interests are in development and labor economics, with a focus on international migration.
-Specifically, I am interested in patterns of short-term labor migration, and understanding how migration decisions shape origin-country development through remittances, information networks, and labor market changes.
+My research interests are in development economics, political economy, and labor economics.
+In my job market paper, I study the effects of internet access on political conflict, and whether these effects can help or harm resistance movements.
+I also work on topics related to international migration, women’s economic empowerment, and the long-run impact of reparations.

 I previously worked as a Research Manager with Innovations for Poverty Action (IPA) in Namibia and Myanmar, where I managed Randomized Controlled Trials of policy interventions for local government and NGOs.
 I have a BA in Mathematics and Economics from Wesleyan University and an MPA from Columbia University.